jinw06k/realtime-audio-spectrum/README.md

   - Spectrogram: Rolling time-frequency analysis
 - 🎚️ **Frequency Range Sliders** – Set min and max Hz to zoom into specific bands in the FFT view
 - ⏯️ **Start/Stop Button** – Toggle audio streaming on the fly
-- 🆕 **Add WAV files** - Add any WAV files into wav_files and analyze pre-recorded audio
+- 🆕 **Add WAV files** - Add any WAV files into wav_files folder and analyze pre-recorded audio

 ## Installation